myahya/myahya.github.io/_posts/2014-06-18-clueweb-facc.md

 It is important to note that offsets are given in terms of _bytes_ and not characters, so this needs to be taken into consideration.

 ## ClueWeb
-ClueWeb, in both the 2009 and the 2012 versions is released in the WARC file format.
+ClueWeb, in both the 2009 and the 2012 versions, is released in the WARC file format.
 In this format, each document has a WARC header (not to be confused with the HTTP header) and contents (including the HTTP header).

 ```
 WARC/0.18